 However, inspired by an interest in fashion history, I decided to make my own reproduction dress.
 My focus was the late 1830s, the period when the Bartow mansion was built.
 At this time, the huge sleeves of prior years were going out of style.
 In May 1836, The World of Fashion and Continental Feuilletons, a monthly British magazine, proclaimed that: “The only absolute rule is to flatten the sleeve upon the shoulder, and entirely banish for ever the memory of those enormous balons, which gave to the delicate form of female beauty a breadth apportioned to Holbein’s Dutch women.”
 This gave the desired drooping effect to the shoulders and sounded good since I did not want to look like a football linebacker.

 My project started with some research.
-I studied period sources—fashion plates and paintings—as well as online collection photographs from The Metropolitan Museum of Art’s Costume Institute and the Victoria and Albert Museum.
+I studied period sources—dresses in the collections of the Metropolitan Museum of Art’s Costume Institute and the Victoria and Albert Museum—as well as fashion plates and paintings.
 The next step was to find a pattern that was period-accurate.
 I chose one for an 1837 day dress from a company that creates designs from original patterns or clothing.
 Finally, I was ready to buy the fabric.
 Using photos of dresses in museum collections as a guide, I found some similar patterned cottons, selecting one in shades of rust that was on sale.
 After getting some muslin for the lining and a few notions, I was ready to start.

 Was I in my right mind to take on this fairly complicated project, which involved some pretty serious sewing?
 I would have to make a fitted bodice with difficult pleats, piped seams, and a skirt with hand-sewn cartridge pleats.
 Although I made a lot of my own clothing from about the ages of 12 to 22, I had sewn very little after that and had never done anything this challenging.
 It was too late to turn back now, so I dusted off my grandmother’s old black Singer, laid out the pattern pieces, and got to work.